atolab/zenoh-web/content/docs/manual/abstractions.md

 Zenoh is a **distributed service** to define, manage and operate on **key/value** spaces.

-The key abstractions at the core of Zenoh are the following:
+The main abstractions at the core of Zenoh are the following:

 ## Key

 Zenoh operates on **key/value** pairs.
 The most important thing to know about Zenoh keys is that `/` is the hierarchical separator, just like in unix filesystems.
-While you could set up your own hierarchy using other separators, your Zenoh exchanges would likely suffer much worse performance, as using `/` will let Zenoh do clever optimisations (users have informed us in the past that switching from `.` to `/` as their hierarchy-separator almost divided their CPU usage by 2).
+While you could set up your own hierarchy using other separators, your Zenoh exchanges would benefit from better performance using `/` as it will let Zenoh do clever optimisations (users have informed us in the past that switching from `.` to `/` as their hierarchy-separator almost divided their CPU usage by 2).

 However, you will much more often interact with [key expressions](#key-expressions), which provide a small regular language to match sets of keys.